 To get a library card, please ask any of our staff at the Circulation Desk.

-, fill out an Interlibrary Loan form at the Circulation Desk, or patrons may call 515-295-5476 to inquire if an item is available.
-We'll call you when the book is here, and when you are done reading it, return it to the Algona Public Library.
+, you can speak with a staff person at the Library's at the Circulation Desk, or you're welcome to call 515-295-5476 to submit your request.
+We'll call you when the title is here, and when you are done with it, return it to the Algona Public Library.

 If a book or item that you would like to check out is already checked out by another patron, you can reserve that item (also called placing a hold).
 You will need to log in to your account using your 14 digit Library card number and password.
 If you do not know your password, please email firstname.lastname@example.org